Inspiring lifelong learners

 The Chatham Charter Difference

-By the end of their senior year, Chatham Charter twelfth graders have earned an average of 35 college level credits, resulting in enormous savings for families and giving them great flexibility for future plans.
+By the end of the senior year, Chatham Charter twelfth graders earn an average of 35 college-level credits, resulting in enormous savings for families and giving them great flexibility for future plans.
 Ninety percent of graduates have plans to attend a two- or four-year college/university directly upon graduation.
 Those who do not go into the workforce or military.

 State Accountability Data

 |2020-2021||Scores anticipated late 2021|